sscit/rel/README.md

 # Development Environment

-Folder [RelC](./RelC) contains the compiler for requirements specification and requirements data files.
-It parses the files and prints the errors.

-Folder [RelC/test](./RelC/test) contains unittests for RelC.
+Folder [rel-lib](./rel-lib) contains the C++ library that implements lexer and parser for REL.
+It also contains the [unit tests](./rel-lib/test) for the library.
+In [rel-cli](./rel-cli), a basic command line interface can be found for rel-lib, to execute REL on the command line and parse a REL model consisting of requirements specification and requirements data files.

 In [test](./test), a test data set is located, representing an artifical project.